Ida Institute Call for Grant Proposals

 By providing funding for research into the effects of person-centered tools and methodologies in the field of hearing care, we hope to stimulate interest and support for the development of evidence in this important area of hearing rehabilitation.

 Funding will be awarded to projects that develop evidence related to Ida Institute initiatives and tools and aim to demonstrate the effect of person-centered care in hearing rehabilitation.
 In 2020, we are particularly interested in projects related to:

 The Ida Institute Research Committee will review and select successful grant applications.
 The committee members are Prof. Louise Hickson, committee chair, Dr. Joseph Montano, Dr. Elisabet Sundewall Thoren, Melanie Gregory, and Dr. Kristina English.

 The application form can be viewed and downloaded below.

 To apply, please complete the form and send it by email to firstname.lastname@example.org.
-The deadline for applications is March 4, 2019.
+The deadline for applications is Monday, March 9, 2020 at 12:00 GMT.
 We will acknowledge receipt of your application by email.
-The grant recipients will be notified directly and announced publicly in May 2019.
+The grant recipients will be notified directly and announced publicly in May 2020.